Sujith1910/DA_SSSD-Basketball-Players-Stats/README.md

 Seaborn | 0.10.0
 Matplotlib | 3.2.1

-The repository contains 3 main folders: datasets, models, preprocessing
+The repository contains 3 main folders:
+1. datasets
+2. models
+3. preprocessing

 The main datasets used for the project are taken from: https://www.kaggle.com/drgilermo/nba-players-stats